jadh39/restaurentmenu/README.md

 This application read the item having weight(time) and value(satisfaction) from Menu (text file data.txt).
 And find out the maximum value(Satisfation) for given weight(time) .

-When you run this application it will display Maximum Satisfaction value for given weight on Console.
+When you run this application it will display Maximum Satisfaction value for given time on Console.

 How To Run:- To run this application you must have installed Java8, and Gradle is for build the Jar File.